China approves 9 IPO applications

 The China Securities Regulatory Commission (CSRC), the country's top securities market regulator, has approved IPO applications from nine companies.

-Four companies will be listed on the Shanghai stock exchange, one on the Shenzhen small and medium enterprise board, and four on the ChiNext, China's NASDAQ-style board.
+Five companies will be listed on the Shanghai stock exchange, and four on the ChiNext, China's NASDAQ-style board.

 The firms and their underwriters will confirm IPO dates and publish prospectuses following discussions with the exchanges.